-Editor’s note: This is the first of three posts covering the five Megatrends identified by the Advanced Services Group at the Aston Business School in a recent study about how big changes in our society, politics and environment can present new opportunities to manufacturers of all sizes.
+Editor’s note: This is the first of three posts covering the five megatrends identified by the Advanced Services Group at the Aston Business School and Noventum Service Management in a recent study about how big changes in our society, politics and environment can present new opportunities to manufacturers of all sizes.

 It is widely recognized that manufacturing practices, technologies, and the broader markets manufacturers operate in are going through a period of significant change.
 Assessing and understanding the implications of these changes can be a challenge as change itself can seem sudden and unpredictable as we peer into the future.

 If we look around in society and the world, we can see political, social and environmental changes, which taken together can be described as ‘Megatrends.’
 A megatrend is a long-term change that affects governments, societies and economies permanently over a long period.